 Where do I start!
 For me, at work, it could be time doing emails or paperwork; or my morning set-up tasks; or my re-stocking of supplies.
 I try for it to be a solid block uninterrupted, but the nature of my job means I am subject to interruptions quite frequently.
 I do my best!
 I also use the ‘deep work’ (or pomodoro) for things I have been putting off—it’s amazing what you can get done in 25 minutes, and an unwelcome task can be managed if not completed in such focused blocks.

-- How do you prevent distractions where you’re working?
+- How do you deal with procrastination?